TCMG412group5/Rest-API-/README.md

 # Rest-API-
-This will be used for the labs for the rest of the semester
+This repo will be used for the rest of the semester